How to Find a Homestay in the UK

 Work With Trusted Organizations

-Doing extra homework now can set you up for housing success!
-Organizations like the British Council and Association for the Education and Guardianship of International Students (AEGIS) provide homestay or guardianship accreditation in the UK, and can connect you with providers who passed their assessment.
-If you pursue a homestay independently, it’s vital to confirm you’re applying for it through a reputable agency.
+Doing your homework now can set you up for housing success!
+Organizations like the British Council and the Association for the Education and Guardianship of International Students (AEGIS) provide homestay or guardianship accreditation in the UK, and they can connect you with providers who have passed their assessment.
+If you pursue a homestay independently, it’s important to apply through a reputable agency.

 More strategies:

-• Arrange your homestay through the university or college, or a reputable agency.
+• Arrange your homestay through the university or college, or a reputable organization.
 Ensure the homestay agency has accreditation from an organization like the British Council.

 • Ask to view the house before signing on.
-(You can do this, or have a friend or contact do so on your behalf.)
+(You can do this, or have someone you trust do so on your behalf.)

 • Ask for copies of homestay agreements and keep them somewhere safe.